-Mental health problems can affect the way you think, feel and behave.
-Some mental health problems are described using words that are in everyday use, for example, ‘depression’ and ‘anxiety’.
-A mental health problem feels just as bad, or worse, than any other illness – only you cannot see it.
+Mental health problems can affect the way people think, feel and behave.
+Some mental health problems are described using words that are in everyday use - for example, ‘depression’ or ‘anxiety’.
+A mental health problem feels just as bad, or worse, than any other illness – only it cannot be seen.
 Although mental health problems are very common – affecting one in four people in Scotland – there is still stigma and discrimination towards people with mental health problems, as well as many myths about what different diagnoses mean.

-In partnership with Opening Up Cricket on #WorldMentalHealthDay, we announced three free webinars for clubs on the topic of mental health.
-Whether you are a Welfare Officer, coach, player or take up another important role at your club, we encourage you to catch up on the webinars below.
+In partnership with Opening Up Cricket on #WorldMentalHealthDay, we produced three free webinars for clubs on the topic of mental health.
+Whether you are a Welfare Officer, coach, player or take up another important role at your club, we encourage you to take a look at the webinars below.

 A Mental Health Plan for your Club